Akira5Kitaoka/Akira5Kitaoka-en.github.io/research_interest/index.md

 - <a href="{{ '/research_interest/inverse_optimization' | relative_url }}">Detail (Japanese)</a>

 ## Counterfactual explanation, Algorithmic recourse
-- I am researching counterfactual explanations, i.e., AIs that explain “how to modify the current input to obtain the desired output”.
+- We research counterfactual explanations, i.e., AIs that explain “how to modify the current input to obtain the desired output”.
 - <a href="{{ '/research_interest/counterfactual_explanation' | relative_url }}">Detail (Japanese)</a>

 ## Learning of averaged data